 - All the AI characters in Achron exhibit this when damaged or in pain, but Echo, an AI core found in some ancient alien ruins, does it all the time.

-- When SHODAN of System Shock starts getting delusions of godhood thanks to the removal of her coding for ethical restraint, her voice becomes very distorted and broken.
-(It was actually deliberately designed by the game's developers to mimic a malfunctioning sound card.)
-SHODAN is pretty-much the defining computer-game example of this trope and is as creepy as hell.
+- When SHODAN of System Shock starts getting delusions of godhood thanks to the removal of her coding for ethical restraint, her voice becomes very distorted and broken (this was deliberately designed by the game's developers to mimic a malfunctioning sound card) SHODAN is pretty much the defining video game example of this trope and is as creepy as hell.

 - In Unreal, the Vortex Rikers computer, illustrating just how bad that crash was.

 You have ENtered a restricted area.

 "A cross <fzzt> radiation leak has been deTEC-tec-tec-tec-tec-etected in areas C and D."

 - The voice of GLaDOS in Portal speeds up so much it is completely undecipherable on her death.
 Throughout the game she occasionally stutters or dissolves into static, usually just before revealing pertinent information.

 - Valve in general love this trope.
 In the original Half-Life and the expansion packs, damaged retinal scanners have garbled speech.
 In Opposing Force, the voice of the automated transit system, which is otherwise functional enough for Adrian to ride it to the next area, randomly speeds up and slows down.